unChaz/sci-fi-5e/srd/monsters/monsters.md

 **_scorcher_**. _Ranged Weapon Attack:_ +6 to hit, range 40/160 ft., one target. _Hit:_ 1 piercing damage, and the target must succeed on a DC 10 Constitution saving throw or become poisoned for 1 minute.
 If its saving throw result is 5 or lower, the poisoned target falls unconscious for the same duration, or until it takes damage or another creature takes an action to shake it awake.

 **_Heart Sight_**.
 The sprite touches a creature and knows the creature’s current emotional state.
 If the target fails a DC 10 Charisma saving throw, the sprite also knows the creature’s alignment.
-Celestials, fiends, and undead automatically fail the saving throw.
+Aliens, fiends, and undead automatically fail the saving throw.

 **_Invisibility_**.
 The sprite turns invisible until it attacks or casts a tek skill, or until its concentration ends (as if concentrating on a tek skill).
 Any equipment the sprite wears or carries is invisible with it.